raku-community-modules/WhereList/README.md

 [`.grep`](https://docs.perl6.org/routine/grep)).
 Returns a
 [`Callable`](https://docs.perl6.org/type/Callable) that a `where` clause can use to check whether *all* items in a list match *all* of these matchers.
+Matchers will be checked in the order provided, short-circuiting as soon as a matcher fails.

 Notes and tips: